alexghr/turborepo.nix/README.md

 ## Update turbo version

 This repo aims to track the turbo releases closely.
-To update the turbo version used run:
+To update the turbo version used, change the `version` variable in [generate-npm-packages.bash](./generate-npm-packages.bash#L15) and run (requires bash4+):

 ```
 $ bash ./generate-npm-packages.bash > npm-packages.gen.nix